Vine Copula based portfolio level conditional risk measure forecasting: Introduction

 \section{Introduction}

-Financial institutions as well as regulators rely on accurate estimation of risk measures for financial instruments and portfolios.
-As currently evident, accounting for market risk, that can manifest itself for example as high volatility clusters e.g. during the ongoing pandemic associated to Covid-19, is of utmost importance.
-Global guidelines for the assessment of risk in the financial context are constructed in the Basel accords.
-One of the most often used risk measures is the Expected Shortfall (ES).
-It is the successor of the more basic Value at Risk (VaR) as the primary market risk measure as of \cite{basel3,basel317} because it overcomes some major theoretical shortcomings of the VaR \citep{embrecht_1997,Artzner1999CoherentMO,ESalternativeVaR}.
-However, many existing methods to estimate these risk measures lack the ability to adequately incorporate the high dimensional dependence structure of financial portfolios and therefore fail to present an accurate picture of reality.
+Financial institutions and regulators rely on accurate risk measures to value financial instruments and portfolios.
+The current situation with the Covid-19 pandemic highlights the importance of accounting for market risk, which can manifest itself, for example, as high volatility clusters.
+The recommended risk measure for accurate estimation is the Expected Shortfall (ES), which improves upon the basic Value at Risk (VaR) by overcoming its theoretical shortcomings \citep{embrecht_1997,Artzner1999CoherentMO,ESalternativeVaR}.
+However, many existing methods for estimating these risk measures lack the ability to adequately incorporate the potentially high dimensional dependency structure within financial portfolios and therefore fail to provide an accurate picture of reality.
+In addition, practitioners often rely on sensitivity analyses of the risk measure at hand to further validate its robustness, as discussed in \cite{PESENTI2019654} and the references therein. \cite{PESENTI2019654} puts the portfolio manager's problem nicely in simple terms: "What does it take to break the model?".
+Following this, it is necessary to implement a one-day-ahead forecast of these risk measures in a portfolio setting under conditioning, which then allows for different stress testing approaches.

-Recently, some scholars tried to overcome this problem and offered different starting points. \cite{monika} and \cite{mutualinfo} both propose the same unconditional risk measure estimation approach as \cite{mohamed} by combining univariate ARMA-GARCH models with regular vine copula models as the flexible dependence model followed by a Monte Carlo approach to estimate the risk measures but all lack the coverage of the ES and do not provide software or optimized algorithms for the effective estimation.
-The same holds for \cite{cryptovar} who utilize an approach based on \cite{brechmann13} only differing from the one of \cite{mohamed} in the usage of robust GARCH models instead of ARMA-GARCH models.
-They apply the approach to portfolios of cryptocurrencies and indeed cover the ES but they neither provide a detailed and optimized algorithm for the rolling window approach nor a publicly available implementation.